DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/azure-devops.md

 * `jobs` - the list of [jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=vsts&tabs=yaml).
 * `job` - the job name.
 You can choose any name you wish.
-* `pool` - the [agent pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=vsts) that executes this build task.
+* `pool` - the [agent pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=vsts) that executes this build job.
 * `vmImage` - the [agent's](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=vsts) virtual machine image name.
 This tutorial uses a [Microsoft-hosted agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=vsts&tabs=yaml) that runs on an Ubuntu 16.04 machine.
 You can find the list of software installed on this machine in the [Azure Pipelines GitHub repository](https://github.com/Microsoft/azure-pipelines-image-generation/blob/master/images/linux/Ubuntu1604-README.md).
 * `steps` - the list of steps performed when executing a job.
+* `task` - adds a [Node.js installer task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/node-js?view=vsts)  to the job.
+This task installs Node.js and adds it to the `PATH` variable.
+* `inputs` - specifies input variables for the task.
+* `versionSpec` - the Node.js version to install.
+You can find the latest LTS version number on the [Node.js website](https://nodejs.org/en/).
+* `displayName` - a step name displayed in build results.
 * `script` - a console command executed at this step.
-* `displayName` - a step name displayed in build results.

 The first step in this task installs TestCafe with `npm install` and the second step runs TestCafe tests using `npm test`.